QuentinRa/blog.quentinra.dev/tools/docker/index.md

 on Windows, for instance, so one can start a Linux-only application in Windows.
 But a virtual machine may be too much to install, so ``docker`` is a mix between those.
-It will use your current machine so your system file, RAM, CPU ... to run a container that can have a Windows, Linux, ... system running in it.
+It will use your current machine so your system file, RAM, CPU ... to run a container that can have
+Windows, Linux, ... system running in it.

-But a ``docker`` image doesn't have a memory so each time you start a `container` (=run your application), **it will restart from scratch**.
+But a ``docker`` image doesn't have a memory so each time you start a `container` (=run your application),
+**it will restart from scratch**.

-Also a downside a ``docker``, that I least stumbled upon was it was quite hard and impossible for me to use some system-specific devices such as sound (<span class="text-muted small">at least in Windows
+Also, a downside a ``docker``, that I found was that it was quite hard and impossible for me to use some system-specific devices such as sound (<span class="text-muted small">at least in Windows